Skip to content

 Crowdfunding pros and cons

 Pros: Low minimums ($10 to $500).
-Access to property types not available through public REITs (like individual residential rentals).
+Access to property types not available through public REITs.
 Returns are not correlated with the stock market’s daily swings since properties are not publicly traded.
-Some platforms offer tax-advantaged structures.

-Cons: Your money is locked up.
-Unlike a REIT ETF you can sell in seconds, crowdfunding investments typically have 1 to 5 year holding periods.
-Early redemption may be limited or come with penalties.
-Platform risk exists: if the crowdfunding company goes under, your investment recovery depends on the underlying assets.
+Cons: Your money is locked up for 1 to 5 years.
+Platform risk: if the crowdfunding company goes under, your investment recovery depends on the underlying assets.
 Fees are higher than REIT ETFs (typically 1 to 2% annually vs. 0.07 to 0.12%).

 Our take: If you are a beginner, start with REIT ETFs.
 They are simpler, more liquid, cheaper, and broadly diversified.
-Consider crowdfunding platforms like Fundrise as a complement once you have a solid portfolio foundation and want exposure to private real estate.
+Consider crowdfunding platforms as a complement once you have a solid portfolio foundation.

 Option 3: Real estate through your existing index funds

-Here is something most people do not realize: if you own a total stock market index fund like VTI (Vanguard Total Stock Market ETF) or FSKAX (Fidelity Total Market Index), you already own real estate.
+Here is something most people do not realize: if you own a total stock market index fund like VTI or FSKAX, you already own real estate.

 VTI holds over 3,600 stocks, including every publicly traded REIT.
 Real estate companies make up roughly 2.5 to 3% of the total US stock market.
 So if you have $100,000 in VTI, roughly $2,500 to $3,000 is already in real estate.

-If you decide real estate should be 10% of your portfolio instead of 3%, then adding a dedicated REIT ETF (VNQ, SCHH) makes sense.
+For many beginners, this is enough.
+If you decide real estate should be 10% of your portfolio instead of 3%, then adding a dedicated REIT ETF makes sense.
 But do not feel pressured to add a fourth fund to your portfolio if you are just getting started.

 Option 4: Real estate mutual funds in your 401(k)